JiaWeiTeh/BallGame/README.md

 # BallGame Screensaver

 A (clunky) simulation made to familiarise with Python Classes/Objects and animation.
-Inspired by one of André's 261826281 screensavers during my summer research at CSIRO Space & Astronomy.
+Inspired by one of André Murph's 261826281 screensavers during my summer research at CSIRO Space & Astronomy.
 Written only with matplotlib and numpy.

 https://user-images.githubusercontent.com/65702891/154408844-bc7d949f-0d5f-492a-8b89-0e41183ad953.mp4